 Although the season for salmon and sea trout runs from mid-February to the end of September, fish do not normally reach Logie and Relugas until April or early May (timing is dependent on water temperature, which needs to reach 42degF for salmon to come up the Sluie falls just below Logie) and fishing continues until late September.

 All fishing is from the right bank and is fly only.
 We offer fishing for a maximum of four rods.

 - The Logie Beat (2 rods) is fished Monday to Saturday.

 - The Relugas Beat (2 rods) is split into the Middle Beat (fished Monday, Wednesday and Friday) and the Upper Beat (fished Tuesday, Thursday and Saturday).
-By arrangement with the neighbouring estate there is no left bank fishing on the Relugas beats.